thriveweb/deking-new/content/pages/about-team.md

     occupation: Carpenter
     profileImage: /images/uploads/img_4147.jpg
     profileImage2: /images/uploads/img_8900.jpg
   - bio: >-
+      Roly has a wealth of experience in the trade and with his easy going and approachable persona will ensure you of a great result

+      Roly loves a chat, so put the kettle on and be ready to discuss options for your next project, or your last fishing trip!
+    name: Roly
+    occupation: Project Manager and Sales
+    profileImage: /images/uploads/img_4257.jpg
+    profileImage2: /images/uploads/img_4287.jpg
+  - bio: >-
       Luke is our newest recruit with just over a year with the Deking team.
       Luke gained his carpentry qualification through the armed services which